The Techniques I Use

 Pregnant women are advised against practicing without first getting approval from their doctor

-Persons with asthma should bring their inhaler and consult with their doctor and the class facilitator
+Persons with asthma should bring their inhaler and consult with their doctor and the class facilitator.
+Be aware that enforced oral breathing causes a decrease in lung function in mild asthmatic subjects at rest, initiating asthma symptoms in some.

 I was trained by Jack Kornfield at the National Institute for the Clinical Application of Behavioral Medicine NICABM in 2013.